littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 5. Changes

+v?.? (?/?/?) - Automated Indolence Redux
+-Brought back the "Automated Indolence" civic.
+--Now a start-only civic, and available to megacorps.
+--Effects aren't based on base civic modifiers anymore (some moved to Councilor).
+--Councilor now gives +robot output as well.
+--Start with Administrative AI tech.
+--Pops that spawn in Automated Indolence empires resent being in worker jobs and are worse at them.
+(This effect can fade with time when deprived of infrastructure that offsets it.)
+--Colonies can construct buildings that boost worker-tier job output and happiness of worker and specialist pops, adds amenities, and increases mechanical pop assembly speed.
+--Homeworld starts with top-tier version of this building.
+--Researching "automation" tech (e.g. robots and AI) improves these buildings.
+--Can construct "Leisure Centers" that give special highly-desired specialist-tier jobs that improve specialist output but increase worker resentment.
+--May eventually get situations related to colonists learning to be more self-sufficient, or choosing to switch to a Rogue Servitor empire.

 v6.0.1 (5/10/24) - Individualist Machines Hotfixes
 -Shroud-Touched should not be available to individualist machines.
 -Shapers should not be available to individualist machines.